5 Days Helambu Trek

 Winter ( December - February)

-Winter falls between December to February.
-These are the coldest months of the year.
-The houses are covered in blankets of snow.
+Winter falls between December and February.
+These are the coldest months of the year, and the houses are covered in snow blankets.

-The warm temperature makes the day walkable, but during the nighttime, it drops up to -6 degrees.
-There are also chances of snowfall which can be an obstacle on the routes.
+The warm temperature makes walking possible during the day, but it can drop to -6 degrees at night.
+Snowfall is also possible, which can be an obstacle on the routes.

 However, the Mountain peaks covered in snow are a mesmerizing sight worth all the trouble.